-Central Avenue School and TransOptions conducted a walkability audit in May 2017 with representatives from the PTO, Tri-Town Coalition, Borough Council, and parents to identify safety barriers and opportunities to promote a safer walking environment (See Map 3. on page 20).
-Additionally, TransOptions prepared an online parent-caregiver survey in November 2017 for parents to relay their concern and comments regarding decisions about their child walking/biking to and from school.
+Central Avenue School and Avenues in Motion conducted a walkability audit in May 2017 with representatives from the PTO, Tri-Town Coalition, Borough Council, and parents to identify safety barriers and opportunities to promote a safer walking environment.
+Additionally, Avenues in Motion prepared an online parent-caregiver survey in November 2017 for parents to relay their concern and comments regarding decisions about their child walking/biking to and from school.
 The link to this survey was distributed in an e-mail to the parents from the principal.
 Both assessments addressed barriers and opportunities for students walking to and from school.